Getting Prepared for an

 Nested electromagnetic shields are always best.
 In the case of a galvanized trash can, the best shield can be made by putting a smaller trash can inside of a larger one.
 Use an insulating separator to keep the two trash cans electrically isolated from on another. put your equipment in the inner (smaller) trash can.
 If there is room, you can store some less-sensitive items outside of the inner can.

-The question about using gun safes (or other safes) as an electromagnetic shield cannot be answered because there are so many variations in construction that would affect the shielding efficiency.
+The question about using various kinds of safes as an electromagnetic shield cannot be answered because there are so many variations in construction that would affect the shielding efficiency.
 In particular, the electrical connection between the door and the rest of the safe is usually not very good.
 Such a safe probably has some shielding effectiveness, but in most cases, the shielding is very minimal.
-In general, gun safes are nearly useless; but a properly prepared galvanized trash can will often be very effective.
+In general, most safes are nearly useless; but a properly prepared galvanized trash can will often be very effective.

 Many people have tried to use metal filing cabinets as electromagnetic shields, but they usually provide very little in the way of shielding effectiveness.